fletchjp/MERG-Arduino-Software/TestDisplay/Readme.md

  ## Test Display

  This is a collection of test programs for Arduino display options.
+The supplied programs are for a 16 by 2 display.

  ### LiquidCrystalIO